Lejoon/modular-scraping-platform/README.md

 The `misc/integration_bridge.py` provides a drop-in replacement for the old system.
 The new architecture offers:

 - **Zero Registration**: Plugins are auto-discovered from `plugins/` directory
-- **Dual Interface Support**: Legacy interfaces (Fetcher/Parser/Sink) work alongside Transform interface
+- **Clean Transform Architecture**: Single inheritance hierarchy with Transform as base class
 - **Declarative Configuration**: Pipeline chains defined in YAML without code changes
 - **Transform Pattern**: Universal `async __call__` interface for all components
 - **Streaming Processing**: Async iterators enable backpressure and efficient memory usage